How to Grow Berries in Containers

 Raspberries can be grown in containers that are at least 24 inches wide and 12 – 18 inches deep.
 Choose a variety that grows small and compact shrubs like Fall Gold and Raspberry Shortcake.

 Make sure to give your raspberry plants plenty of sun with afternoon shade if you’re in an area with harsh summers.
-Water them daily especially during the peak of summer.
+The best bet would be to water them daily especially during the peak of summer.
 Avoid water logging these plants.

 Strawberries lend themselves to container gardens.
 These shrubs can produce fruits in pots especially day neutrals and ever bearing varieties.